Werner Kok

-Werner Kok (born 17 January 1993) is a South African rugby union player, currently playing with the South African Sevens team.
+Werner Kok (born 17 January 1993) is a South African rugby union player, currently playing for Ulster.
 His regular position is centre or winger.

 Kok was a member of the South African Sevens team that won a bronze medal at the 2016 Summer Olympics.

 Rugby career

 Youth

 At high school level, Kok represented the Pumas at the Under-16 2009 Grant Khomo Week and also at the Under-18 Craven Week tournament in 2011, where he scored a try in their match against Boland.